outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

         - select from a network of intents relevant to solving general problems & apply structure to determine specific intent combinations needed to implement & organize those general intents
         - create a network of common/unique/core functions (and/or problem/solution types, or causal structures) that is updated according to demands (in the form of solution metrics) for adding structure to functions to specialize functionality

+    - check for vertex variables, solving problems & aggregating solutions relevant to vertex variables, in which case other problems in the space are usually solved by default once vertex-related problems are solved

+    - check for efficient cross-interface paths that can minimize traversal steps across interface query, and start from these paths in designing workflow

   - example of applying interfaces to power dynamics:
     - context applied to ethical objects:
       - conditionally good (locally good)